mojosaurus/cryptocrap/README.md

 # cryptocrap
-Hands-on exercises, from the book https://github.com/bitcoinbook/bitcoinbook
+Hands-on exercises, from the book https://github.com/bitcoinbook/bitcoinbook This Crytocoin uses ECDSA digital signature scheme, as suggested in the book.
+The code should be faily self-explanatory.

 ## Exercise 1 : GoofyCoin
 1. Goofy can create new coins by simplly signing the statement that hes making a new coin with a unqiue coin ID